UmarHassanMalik/Cloud-/Week 4 Day (3).md

-Question #1 <h2>What is AWS Well-Architecture Framework, Describe Extensively along with benefits?</h2>
+<h2>1- What is AWS Well-Architecture Framework, Describe Extensively along with benefits?</h2>